HamoudBalawi/semester-project2-mohammed-ahmed/README.md

 2. Install the dependencies:

-To install strapi locally, run the followinf commands:
+To install strapi locally, run the following commands:

 ```
 npm install